anuragraina/scraper_app/README.md

 A full-stack MERN application to fetch tech events, store in DB, and display on UI having filtering and sorting accordingly

-## Steps to run the app in debug mode
+## Steps to run the app in dev environment

 - Ensure node.js and MongoDB is installed on your system
 - Next, install the depenedencies for both server and client